hashicorp/terraform-provider-azurestack/website/docs/r/storage_account.html.markdown

     for `BlobStorage` accounts.
 Valid options are `Hot` and `Cold`, defaults to `Hot`.

-* `enable_blob_encryption` - (Optional) Boolean flag which controls if Encryption Services are enabled for Blob storage, see [here](https://azure.microsoft.com/en-us/documentation/articles/storage-service-encryption/) for more information.

 * `account_encryption_source` - (Optional) The Encryption Source for this Storage Account.
 Possible values are `Microsoft.Keyvault` and `Microsoft.Storage`.
 Defaults to `Microsoft.Storage`.

 * `custom_domain` - (Optional) A `custom_domain` block as documented below.